learnpoint/learnpoint-site/README.md

 3. Navigate to your fork on GitHub.

-4. Find and click the button `Compare and pull request`.
+4. Find and click the button `Create pull request`.